SteffenMauceri/Aerosol-Retrieval-from-Hyperspectral-observations/README.md

-  note: training data can be made available upon request
+  note: the full data can be made available upon request.
+Shortened datasets are provided.